 Example three tells the reader that this person smiles at people only they know.
 Based on the placement of the modifier, it sounds like the people the speaker is referring to only know the speaker.
 They don’t know anyone else except the speaker; so that’s a very unlikely “correct” placement.

 Example four tells the reader that this person is the only one who smiles at people they know.
-This means that while these people may know other people, it is only the speaker that smiles at them and no one else.
+This means that while these people may know other people, it is only the speaker who smiles at them and no one else.
+Again, this seems unlikely.

-In the end, a lot of the time, the modifier can be misplaced but the reader not notice because while reading, they’ll overlook the word placement and know or assume what the writer meant to say.
+In the end, a lot of the time, the modifier can be misplaced but the reader does not notice because while reading, they’ll overlook the word placement and know or assume what the author meant to say. and vice versa.
 Looking back to the four above examples, I want the modifier to modify the noun smile, and so I would go with example one.

 Here’s a page with additional information regarding the modifier: http://linguistech.ca/Tips+and+Tricks+-+Dangling+and+Misplaced+Modifiers